AlanYahpi/Bindis/README.md

 # BinDis
-A tool for previewing memory changes of monochromatic displays like SSD1306 so you don't waste compiling SDK's and long flash times of your MCU/MPU 's and depreciate your electronics components.
+A tool for previewing memory changes of monochromatic displays like SSD1306 so you don't waste compiling SDK's and long flash times of your MCU/MPU 's and depreciate your electronic components.

 ## To do
 - [ ] Make the start process for users